 Vice President – Kathy Griffin

-Leadership conference for annual.
-Worked out with NASJE for presenters.
-Putting on hold right now – last discussed March 10th.
+Working on Leadership Session at NACM annual.
+NASJE has determined who the presenters with be.
+With the pandemic, planning is being put on hold right now – last discussion was March 10th.

 President-Elect - T.J.
 BeMent